mikolalysenko/voxel-crunch/README.md

 ------------------------------------------------------------
 This method crunches a chunk down into a smaller representation.
 It takes 2 arguments
 * `chunk` is either a `Buffer`, a `Uint8Array`, or an `Array` of bytes
-* `callback` is called when the encoding completes, with either an error or a crunched buffer if successful.
+* `callback` is called when the encoding completes, with either an error or a crunched `Uint8Array` if successful.

 `require("voxel-crunch").decode(buf, chunk_len, callback(err, chunk))`
 ------------------------------------------------------------